 One of the best ways we can bond with our cat is through grooming.
-Deciding on what cat brush to use depends on your cat and the type of hair they have.
+Deciding on what cat brush to use depends on your cat and the type of coat they have.

 There are many levels to cat grooming and brushing is only one part of the process, grooming aside, it will also help you build a strong bond with your cat.